Koos Van Den Akker

-Koos Van Den Akker (March 16, 1939 – February 3, 2015) was a Dutch-born fashion designer who lived and worked in New York City.
-During his 50+ year long career, Van Den Akker was recognized for his Koos fashion label (1969–2015) which featured flamboyant idiosyncratic garments adorned with Koos' unique collage work and cuts.
+Koos van den Akker (March 16, 1939 – February 3, 2015) was a Dutch-born fashion designer who lived and worked in New York City.
+During his 50+ year long career, Van den Akker was recognized for his Koos fashion label (1969–2015) which featured garments adorned with Koos' collage work and cuts.

 Early life and education

-Born Koos van den Akker in The Hague, the Netherlands, Koos taught himself to sew using a simple sewing machine and his first creation was a dress made from a white bed sheet for his sister.
-With a prolific disposition and a comprehensive portfolio at just age 15, Van den Akker bypassed the 18-year-old requirement age to attend the Royal Academy of Art where he studied fashion and made window displays for a department store until he was 18.
-Koos then had to spend two years in the Dutch army where his skills were recognized and a workroom in a basement was set up for him where he made clothes for the officers wives and daughters.
+Born Koos van den Akker in The Hague, the Netherlands, Koos taught himself to sew using a sewing machine and his first creation was a dress made from a white bedsheet for his sister.
+Van den Akker attended the Royal Academy of Art where he studied fashion and made window displays for a department store until he was 18.
+Koos then spent two years in the Dutch army making clothes for the officers' wives and daughters.

 Fashion career

-After the two years Koos voyaged to Paris to design window displays for the renowned Galeries Lafayette but realizing he needed more formal training.
-In 1961, Koos enrolled in L'Ecole Guerre Lavigne (l'Ecole Supérieure des Arts et techniques de la Mode, Esmod) which was located in the same building as the Christian Dior workrooms.
-Every year Christian Dior picked the most gifted students for an apprenticeship and in 1963 Koos was selected.
+Koos moved to Paris and studied at ESMOD (Ecole Supérieure des Arts et techniques de la Mode) which was located in the same building as the Christian Dior workrooms.
+In 1963, Christian Dior selected Koos for an apprenticeship.
 After three years at Dior, Koos moved back to the Netherlands and started his own business, opening up his first store in The Hague where he slept in a small room in the back.
-The window displays were lavish, chic, and theatrical; with influences from American movies such as Carousel and movie stars such as Audrey Hepburn dressed by Hubert de Givenchy.
-After his father's death in 1968, Koos closed his stores and left for the United States, in particular New York City.
+The window displays were influenced by American movies such as Carousel and movie stars such as Audrey Hepburn dressed by Hubert de Givenchy.
+After his father's death in 1968, Koos closed his stores and moved to New York City.